-Associate Provost work focused on academic policy at the College, particularly in regard to social and racial justice and ways that the College is adapting to a new educational landscape in the 21st century; Curriculum Committee; and CPEAR.
+Associate Provost Allen's work focuses on academic policy at the College, particularly in regard to social and racial justice and ways that the College is adapting to a new educational landscape in the 21st century; Curriculum Committee; and CPEAR.

-Sydne Record, Associate Provost and Associate Professor of Biology
+Leslie Cheng, Associate Provost and Professor of Mathematics

-Dalton Hall; 610-526-5094; srecord@brynmawr.edu

-Associate Provost work focused on assessment and sustainability.
+Park Science Building; 610-526-5349; lcheng@brynmawr.edu Associate Provost Cheng's work focuses on academic assessment, faculty development; NextGen Enterprise Evaluation Committee; and Institutional Assessment Committee.